gemesa/nexus-net/README.md

 # nexus-net

-This repository is a snapshot of my home network setup.
-There is also a second, private repo containing the files with sensitive information.
-Passwords and private keys are stored in my PW manager.
+This repository serves as a snapshot of my personal home network setup.
+Passwords and private keys are securely stored in a password manager.

 ## Network topology